KenwoodFox/EG-207/docs/README.md

 # Getting started with these docs

-To build a presenstation, first you must be in this directory
+To build a presenstation, first you must be in this directory:

 ```
 $ cd docs